-Compensation to the University: In the event that a student uses special university services in the creation of the intellectual property, above and beyond those services provided for classroom or lab instruction, the university shall be entitled to, and the owner(s) and/or creator(s) is/are obliged to pay fair market value compensation for the services used including additional use of equipment, additional lab or other similar assistance, beyond the norm, in the research or production of the property at issue
+Compensation to the University: In the event that a student uses special university services in the creation of the intellectual property, above and beyond those services provided for classroom or lab instruction, the university shall be entitled to, and the owner(s) and/or creator(s) is/are obliged to pay fair market value compensation for the services used including additional use of equipment, additional lab or other similar assistance, beyond the norm, in the research or production of the property at issue exclusive purview of their owner(s) and/or creator(s)/inventor(s).

-Disclosure, Licensing and Commercialization: The disclosure, licensing and/or commercialization of scientific and technological developments, including but not limited to inventions, discoveries, trade secrets and computer software remain the exclusive purview of their owner(s) and/or creator(s)/inventor(s).
 Owner(s) and/or creator(s) of intellectual property may share in equity of business and may participate in management of business related to development of said property.
 As such, institutional review of disclosure, licensing and/or commercialization of intellectual properties covered under this policy is neither appropriate nor needed.